Lubrum/Data_Analysis-Technical-Drawing/README.md

 unique(all_data$ANO_EVASAO)
 ```

-Now we need to keep only valid students data.
-For that, we analyse the field "Situation", keeping only Approved and Disapproved students.
+Now I need to keep only valid students data.
+For that, I analyse the field "Situation", keeping only Approved and Disapproved students.
 Registers in situations like "enrollment canceled" or "enrolled students" were removed.
-There are some exceptional Approval cases ("Aproveitamento") where we have a final grade and in some cases we do not have.
-We keep the cases where we have a final grade, because it is a case where a student did the discipline in an engineering course distinct of its own, so this information is valid.
+There are some exceptional Approval cases ("Aproveitamento") where a final grade is available and in some cases is not.
+I keep the cases where a final grade is available, because it is a case where a student did the discipline in an engineering course distinct of its own, so this information is valid.

 ```R
 all_data <- all_data[all_data$DESCR_SITUACAO != "Dispensado sem nota",]